datmt/Rapid-JSON-Search-VS-Code-Plugin/README.md

-# Rapid JSON Search
+# JSON Search for values quickly

-This extension lets you search quickly for the value of JSON object in *currently* open file.
+JSON search plugin lets you search quickly for the value of JSON object in *currently* open file.

 ## Why another JSON plugin?
 This JSON search plugin comes from my actual needs.
 I usually have to search for translation string in JSON files.
 I don't know how to locate